Understanding AU EDTT

 Student Counseling Services

-In following appointments, the psychologist/therapist will facilitate psychological treatment services, which may include individual and/or group therapy, and coordinate treatment services with AU EDTT.
+In following appointments, the psychologist/counselor will facilitate psychological treatment services, which may include individual and/or group therapy, and coordinate treatment services with AU EDTT.

 Auburn University Medical Clinic

-A physician will provide the student with an initial medical assessment and follow-up medical treatment services.
+A medical provider will provide the student with an initial medical assessment and follow-up medical treatment services.
 The student will be asked by the SCS senior staff clinician to undergo a complete medical assessment within one week of the student’s initial contact with AU EDTT.
-If a student is referred by AU EDTT for a psychiatric evaluation, then a psychiatrist will provide the student with a psychiatric assessment and follow-up psychiatric treatment.
+If a student is referred by AU EDTT for a psychiatric evaluation, then a psychiatrist will provide the student with an assessment and follow-up treatment.

 A registered dietitian will provide the student with a nutrition assessment and follow-up nutrition treatment services.
 If possible, the initial nutrition assessment should be scheduled within 2-3 weeks of the student’s initial contact with AU EDTT.
 A $75 fee will be charged for the initial assessment and a follow up appointment after the assessment.
 Any additional follow up appointments will cost $20.